MattPahuta/art-gallery-website/README.md

 I wasted a fair amount of time trying to use CSS Grid for the home page header before finally realizing that Flexbox was going to be a more straightforward solution.
 I need to continue to get better at planning and anticipating the various layouts before chasing a method that's not working.

 The version 2 of this site will be to integrate the leaflet JavaScript library to replace the the static map image with an interactive solution.
+Also, need to resolve a few lingering accessibility issues.

 ## Author